 Its advantages include:

-- Generality: HAllA can handle datasets of mixed data types: categorical, binary, continuous, lexical (text strings with or without inherent order)
+- Generality: HAllA can handle datasets of mixed data types: categorical, binary, or continuous.

 - Efficiency: Rather than checking all possible possible associations, HAllA prioritizes computation such that only statistically promising candidate variables are tested in detail.